This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Add more cayenne for a bigger hit of heat.
+• Add more cayenne for extra heat.

 Calories: 140kcal, Carbohydrates: 1g, Protein: 2g, Fat: 14g, Saturated Fat: 2g, Polyunsaturated Fat: 8g, Monounsaturated Fat: 3g, Trans Fat: 0.04g, Cholesterol: 9mg, Sodium: 174mg, Potassium: 42mg, Fiber: 0.1g, Sugar: 1g, Vitamin A: 123IU, Vitamin C: 1mg, Calcium: 23mg, Iron: 0.1mg